Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Introduction

+\item {\bf LSTM-Enhanced Autoencoder Framework}: For UEs with multiple antennas, we enhance the BS decoder with Long Short-Term Memory (LSTM) architecture to better exploit the correlation among different antennas within the same UE.

+\item {\bf Bitstream Formation Techniques}: We investigate and adopt two representative methods, quantization and binarization, for generating bitstreams in DL-based CSI feedback at the UE.

+\item {\bf MDPF Approaches for RIS-UE CSI Phase}: To tackle the challenge of compressing the non-sparse RIS-UE CSI phase, we propose two MDPF frameworks.
+These frameworks incorporate statistical and instantaneous magnitude information into NNs. \end{itemize}

+While the primary focus of this paper is on leveraging the correlation among nearby UEs to optimize the CSI feedback overhead in RIS-assisted systems, our scope remains limited to the RIS-UE channel, employing only rudimentary NN architectures.
+Feedback for the BS-RIS channel over larger timescales and the BS-UE channel in RIS-assisted capacity enhancement scenarios can be achieved through a potent autoencoder, such as the Quan-Transformer described in \cite{9856664}.
+Implementing more sophisticated NN designs might offer enhanced performance, but this falls beyond our paper's purview.

-The rest of this paper is organized as follows.
-Section \ref{s2} introduces the massive MIMO channel model and the CSI feedback process.
-Section \ref{s4} presents the cooperative CSI feedback strategy and the NN framework and then describes the baseline NN architecture, the bitstream generation, and the CSI phase feedback strategy.
-Section \ref{s5} provides the numerical results of the proposed methods and demonstrates the mechanism of the CoCsiNet via parameter visualization.
-Section \ref{s6} finally concludes our paper.
+The rest of this paper is organized as follows: Section \ref{s2} describes the RIS-assisted multi-user system model and the DL-based CSI feedback process.
+Section \ref{s4} details the cooperative RIS-UE CSI feedback approach, NN architecture, baseline framework, bitstream generation, and the CSI phase feedback method.
+Section \ref{s5} showcases numerical results, illustrating the RIS-CoCsiNet mechanism through parameter visualization.
+Section \ref{s6} concludes the paper.